thoughtbot/ios-on-rails/release/ios-on-rails.md

 Now we can change the `-tableView:numberOfRowsInSection:` to `return HUMEventCellCount;` instead of `return 5;`

-We can also use this new enum when we declare `-tableView:didSelectRowAtIndexPath:`to determine (in a user readable fashion) which cell was selected.
+We can also use this new enum when we declare `-tableView:didSelectRowAtIndexPath:` to determine which cell was selected.

 	// HUMEventViewController.m